CyberZHG/UChar/README.md

 // Outputs should be: "你好，世界！"
 ```

-It's the same with UTF-16 string, but the related functions uses `std::u16string` as input and output.
+The same applies to UTF-16 strings, but the related functions use `std::u16string` as both input and output.